Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: EVALUATION

 \paragraph{Acknowledged limitations and adversarial cost.} A sufficiently motivated adversary who pre-composes text, memorizes it, and practices typing it with content-appropriate pauses could plausibly produce a positive CLC.
 However, this transforms the adversary's task from trivial copy-paste (seconds) to an elaborate rehearsed performance.
 We estimate the minimum attack cost as follows: the adversary must (1)~generate or obtain the text, (2)~analyze its complexity profile to identify where planning pauses should occur, (3)~memorize the text and its pause map, and (4)~execute the performance under time pressure while maintaining burst-level and revision-level consistency.
-Steps 2--4 require on the order of 30--60 minutes of preparation per 1,500-word document---comparable to simply writing the document in the first place, which collapses the incentive for the attack.
+Steps 2--4 require approximately 30--60 minutes of preparation per 1,500-word document, based on the time needed to analyze complexity at ${\sim}150$ clause boundaries, memorize the text, and rehearse content-appropriate pause placement.
+This preparation time is comparable to composing the document from scratch, which collapses the economic incentive for the attack.
 Under multi-session consistency checks, the adversary must additionally maintain a stable CLC profile across documents and sessions, compounding the rehearsal cost.
 A single-session evasion may be feasible with moderate effort, but each additional session multiplies the constraints: the adversary's CLC distribution, burst-length statistics, and revision frequency must remain consistent with a plausible individual baseline while varying naturally across topics and writing conditions.
 Because these parameters are correlated in genuine writers but independently controlled in a rehearsed performance, statistical tests for inter-session consistency (e.g., comparing within-writer CLC variance to population norms) should flag fabricated profiles with increasing reliability as the number of observed sessions grows.
 We recommend layered verification combining CLC with revision-pattern analysis and session-level consistency checks to address these residual risks.